powerlim2/analytics_interviews/README.md

     - Identify months in which revenue exceeded $1,000
     - Calculate how much revenue was earned from customers in the US, Canada, and UKNOWN
 5. What was the last page that each member visited?
+6. Cumulative purchase amount for each member by date?

 ### Python (general)